Akshatkamboj14/RAG-TITAN-AMAZON-Q/Docs/AmazonQ.md

 * **Network & data perimeter controls**: VPC endpoints (PrivateLink), encryption in transit & at rest, and logging/monitoring for auditability.

-* **Fine-grained connector auth**: AWS blog describes integrating a Trusted Token Issuer (TTI) so third-party data accessors or ISVs can be granted controlled access without exposing raw credentials.
-This enables safe data sharing with verified ISVs.

 * **Safety & abuse detection**: integrations (e.g., Q in Connect) include abuse detection flows provided by Bedrock and AWS controls.

 ## Limitations, risks & where Q might not be ideal